 Power and Wake Settings

 The menu gives you control over the dim and sleep timers and the wake sources.
-Open the menu (long-press or tap the gear), then Settings.
+Open the menu (long-press the screen or press the side button), then Settings.

 | Setting | What It Does |